Training10 min read

 20. Digging Pit

 If your dog loves to dig, give them a designated digging area.
-A kiddie pool filled with sand or dirt with buried toys gives them an appropriate outlet instead of your garden beds.
+A kiddie pool filled with sand or dirt gives them an appropriate outlet.
+Bury a few toys in it.
+It saves your garden beds from total destruction.

 Sensory Enrichment